octobercms/docs/3.x/extend/services/collection.md

 # Collection

 The `October\Rain\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
-We'll create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:
+We'll create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements.

 ```php
 $collection = new October\Rain\Support\Collection(['stewie', 'brian', null]);